maido-39/legged-loco-dev-go1/README.md

     Use `--headless` to enable headless mode.
 Add `--enable_cameras --video` for headless rendering and video saving.

 ## Add New Environments
-You can add additional environments by placing them in the `isaaclab_exts/omni.isaac.leggedloco/omni/isaac/leggedloco/config` directory
+You can add additional environments by placing them under `isaaclab_exts/omni.isaac.leggedloco/omni/isaac/leggedloco/config`.